ibm-messaging/mq-metric-samples/cmd/mq_aws/README.md

 ## Metrics
 Once the monitor program has been started, you will see metrics being available. console.
-Two series of metrics are collected, "queue" and "qmgr".
-All of the queue manager values are given a tag of the queue manager name; all of the queue-based values are tagged with both the object and queue manager names.
+All of the queue manager values are given a tag of the queue manager name; all of the other object-based values are tagged with both the object and queue manager names.

 The example Grafana dashboard shows how queries can be constructed to extract data